rileslovesyall/spicy_plants/README.md

 # Spicy Plants

-Welcome to Spicy Plants, the plant growing CLI you've been waiting for your whole life.
+Welcome to Spicy Plants, the plant growing game you've been waiting for your whole life.

 ## To Play